She wrote, “I am very very new to homeschooling . . .” and asked for help.

 — Reading.

 In elementary, we read and read and read — read alouds, shared reading, independent reading.
 We used McCall-Crabbs Test Lessons, A-F for quick reads every day to build stamina, check comprehension, and develop sustained, timed reading (a test taking skill).
 Read more here.
 We used Abeka readers as anthologies so we were assured of getting a variety of genre on their reading levels.
 We used Abeka library books because we wanted some reading material with Christian values.
-We read picture books, chapter books and classical children’s novels such as Heidi, Where the Red Fern Grows, Charlotte’s Web, Rabbit Hill, The Chronicles of Narnia, Little House on the Prairie, The Tale of Despereaux, The Miraculous Journey of Edward Tulane, and others.
+We read picture books, chapter books, and classical children’s novels such as Heidi, Where the Red Fern Grows, Charlotte’s Web, Rabbit Hill, The Chronicles of Narnia, Little House on the Prairie, The Tale of Despereaux, The Miraculous Journey of Edward Tulane, and more.

 — Writing.